n8willis/opentype-shaping-documents/README.md

   - [Default](opentype-shaping-default.md)
     - All non-complex scripts
   - [Emoji](opentype-shaping-emoji.md)
-    - Emoji sequences do not constitute a traditional shaping model, but handling emoji sequences can incorporate many of the same Opentype mechanisms and should not be overlooked
+    - Emoji sequences do not constitute a separate shaping model, but handling emoji sequences can incorporate many of the same Opentype mechanisms and should not be overlooked